arunabhg/https---github.com-arunabhg-typesript-fullstack-starter/README.md

 ## Quick Start

-If you're using GitHub, you can click on "Use this template" button to create a new repository based on this starter kit.

-Otherwise, clone this repository into your local project folder.
+You can clone this repository into your local project folder by downloading the zip file or copying the repository URL.

 ```bash
 git clone https://github.com/arunabhg/typescript-fullstack-starter <MyProjectName>